-In this work, we investigate the vibrational properties of a family of Ag/Bi double PSKs comprising 3D bulk crystals and the layered structures with one (1L) and two (2L) inorganic metal-halide layers.
+In this work, we investigate the vibrational properties of a family of Ag/Bi double perovskites comprising 3D bulk crystals and the layered structures with one (1L) and two (2L) inorganic metal halide layers.
 Angle-dependent polarized Raman spectroscopy enables a detailed analysis of the symmetries of the basic phonon modes, which is combined with symmetry assignment by group theory and insight on the vibrational motions by density functional theory (DFT) modeling.
-This allows to distinguish modes with "isotropic," "dipolar," and "quadrupolar" features in their angular dependence, and to assign them to vibrations of the octahedra cages, the inorganic metal-halide lattice bonds, and/or coupling to the organic cations in the case of the 1L and 2L structures.
-We focus our study on the low-frequency range of 8-200 $\rm cm^{-1}$ where the phonon bands of the inorganic lattice are located, and present the detailed Raman mode spectrum for the 3D, 2L, and 1L Ag/Bi double PSKs for both their room temperature (RT, taken as 300 K) and low temperature phases.
-Our access to the ultralow-frequency range allowed us to reveal two bands in the 3D structure that have not been reported before, appearing at ≈ 18 and ≈ 29 cm-1 in the low-temperature tetragonal phase.
-Concerning the 1L and 2L structures, we present the first study of the low-frequency Raman bands (below 80 cm-1), where we identify a wealth of Raman-active bands that can be related to octahedra motions and metal-Br bond stretching or bending.
+This allows to distinguish modes with "isotropic", "dipolar", and "quadrupolar" modes in their angular dependence, and to assign them to vibrations of the octahedra cages, the inorganic metal-halide lattice bonds, and/or coupling to the organic cations in the case of the 1L and 2L structures.
+We focus our study on the low-frequency range of 8-200 cm $^{-1}$ where the phonon bands of the inorganic lattice are located, and present the detailed Raman mode spectrum for the 3D, 2L and 1L Ag/Bi double perovskites for both their room temperature (RT, taken as 300K) and low temperature phases.
+Our access to the ultralow-frequency range allowed us to reveal two bands in the 3D structure that have not been reported before, appearing at \sim 18 and \sim 29 cm $^{-1}$ in the low-temperature tetragonal phase.
+Concerning the 1L and 2L structures, we present the first study of the low frequency Raman bands (below 80 cm $^{-1}$), where we identify a wealth of Raman active bands that can be related to octahedra motions and metal-Br bond stretching or bending.
 Interestingly, we find some soft modes that appear only in the low-temperature phase and for which their frequency decreases markedly with increasing temperature.
-Mapping the temperature behavior and the symmetry of the phonon modes allows to clearly identify the phase transition temperature in our samples, and provides additional insights if the phase transition consists of a first-order process involving structural changes of the inorganic lattice, or secondorder processes that stem from order/disorder transitions in the organic layers.
+Mapping the temperature behavior and the symmetry of the phonon modes allows to clearly identify the phase transition temperature in our samples, and provides additional insights if the phase transition consists of a first order process involving structural changes of the inorganic lattice, or second order ones that stem from order/disorder transition in the organic layers.